ethers-io/ext-provider-multicall/README.md

 // Create the provider which will serve as the main transport const provider = new InfuraProvider();

-// Crate the multicall provider, which will aggregate calls const multicaller = new MulticallProvider(provider);
+// Create the multicall provider, which will aggregate calls const multicaller = new MulticallProvider(provider);

-// Connect your contracts to the multicaller const dai = new Contract("dai.tokens.ethers.eth, daiAbi, multicaller);
+// Connect your contracts to the multicaller const dai = new Contract("dai.tokens.ethers.eth", daiAbi, multicaller);

 // Make your multicalls
 const [ sym, name, totalSupply ] = await Promise.all([